 Haeckel was familiar with the size of embryos because he was a pioneer in the field, carrying out difficult dissections and laying the groundwork for future studies.
 He also championed the notion of "ontogeny recapitulates phylogeny," in other words the development of an individual shows the evolutionary history of its species.
 The implication was that nobody even needed paleontology to understand evolutionary history since it was all there in embryonic development, an implication few paleontologists liked.
-Haeckel compared embryos of various vertebrate species to support this argument, but exaggerated the similarity of the embryos in their early stages.
+Haeckel compared embryos of various vertebrate species to support this argument, but he exaggerated the similarity of the embryos in their early stages.
 Some of his contemporaries, Wilhelm His among them, accused him of distorting his images.
 In fairness to Haeckel, however, dissecting, observing and portraying embryos were tough tasks in the 19th century, when scientists had to work with relatively primitive equipment.
 Moreover, he followed a practice of portraying idealized "types" of organisms rather than producing faithful representations of specific individuals.
 Scientists argued over which approach was better, and this dispute influenced criticism of his work.

 The years have been kinder to the more restrained hypothesis of Karl Ernst von Baer, who argued that different species' embryos look more alike than do the adults.
 In fact, embryos of different species pass through a development stage in which they look more alike than at earlier or later stages.
 Research published in 2010 found that the genes expressed at this particular stage evolved far earlier than the genes expressed at other stages in embryonic development.
 So although ontogeny doesn't recapitulate phylogeny, the processes do exhibit links to each other, and the Nature issue including the 2010 bore one of Haeckel's embryo pictures on its cover.